Why Is Chrome Sending Me to Bing? What It Means and How To Fix It

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-What can you do to stop Chrome from redirecting to Bing?
-You’ll need a good antivirus and/or a little time to reconfigure your settings.
+To stop Chrome from redirecting to Bing, you’ll need a good antivirus and a little time to reconfigure your settings.
 If you aren’t sure how to do this, we’ll walk you through it.

 In this article